alxx/surikat/README.md

 Roles are simply identifiers stored, for a user, inside the `roleids` attribute, and comma-separated.

-Before a query is executed, the contents of its `permitted_roles` field (from its route) is evaluated.
+Before a query is executed, the content of its `permitted_roles` field (from its route) is evaluated.
 If it's `any` then a user of any role is allowed access.
 If it's a comma separated array of role identifiers, then access will only be granted if there's an intersection between those roles and the current user's.